Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Floreano, D. and Lipson, H., 2021.
 From individual robots to robot societies.
 Science Robotics, 6(56).
 (SPECIAL ISSUE ON ROBOT SWARMS ACROSS SCALES)

+* Kriegman, S., Blackiston, D., Levin, M. and Bongard, J., 2020.
+A scalable pipeline for designing reconfigurable organisms.
+Proceedings of the National Academy of Sciences, 117(4), pp.1853-1859.

 * Dorigo, M., Theraulaz, G. and Trianni, V., 2020.
 Reflections on the future of swarm robotics.
 Science Robotics, 5(49).

 * Nolfi, S. and Floreano, D., 2000.
 Evolutionary robotics: The biology, intelligence, and technology of self-organizing machines.
 MIT Press.